hellbox/srob-migration/content/reviews/strange-huge-illuminations.md

-name = "Strange huge illuminations" title = "Strange huge illuminations" dek = "If Cynthia Ozick shows allegiance to the canon, but the canon has excluded her, does this say more about Ozick's writing, or the canon that doesn't include her?" type = "Review"facebookauto = "It's Cynthia Ozick vs. a canon of western literature that inspired her, and that she has, largely, been left outside of." twitterauto = "Whose afraid of Cynthia Ozick?
+name = "Strange huge illuminations" title = "Strange huge illuminations" dek = "If Cynthia Ozick shows allegiance to the canon, but the canon has excluded her, does this say more about Ozick's writing, or the canon that doesn't include her?" type = "Review" facebookauto = "It's Cynthia Ozick vs. a canon of western literature that inspired her, and that she has, largely, been left outside of." twitterauto = "Whose afraid of Cynthia Ozick?
 Possibly the canon that she loves so acutely." reviews_byline = ["writers/rebecca-j-novelli.md"] reviews_books = ["books/critics-monsters-fanatics-and-other-literary-essays.md"]